ph7klw76/SQA7018/least_action.md

 ## Conclusion

 The Principle of Least Action is a profound framework unifying diverse areas of physics.
 By recasting physical laws as statements of stationary action, it simplifies derivations, highlights symmetries, and provides a deeper understanding of the universe's workings.
-Its application across classical mechanics, field theory, quantum mechanics, and even biophysics showcases its unparalleled versatility.
+Its application across classical mechanics, field theory, quantum mechanics, and even biophysics revealing its unparalleled versatility.